Diocese of Beaumont: 1966 to 1994

-To replace Harris in Beaumont, Paul VI appointed Bishop Warren Boudreaux of the Diocese of Lafayette in Louisiana in 1971.
+Bishop Warren Boudreaux of the Diocese of Lafayette in Louisiana replaced Harris in 1971.
 After the end of the Vietnam War, the diocese received national recognition for its resettlement of refugees from what was then South Vietnam.
 In 1974, Boudreaux began an outreach effort to people who made their living harvesting seafood and working on ships.
-Paul VI named Boudreaux as bishop of the Diocese of Houma-Thibodaux in 1977.
+Boudreaux became bishop of the Diocese of Houma-Thibodaux in 1977.

-Paul VI named Bishop Bernard J. Ganter of the Diocese of Tulsa as the third bishop of Beaumont in 1977.
+Bishop Bernard J. Ganter of the Diocese of Tulsa was the third bishop of Beaumont, and took office in 1977.
 As bishop, Ganter established five new parishes, including the first Vietnamese-language parish in the United States.
-He started the permanent diaconate and ordained 36 men between 1979 and 1992.
-Ganter also established a Catholic Charities office, a diocesan financial board, a retreat center, and a biblical school for adults.
+He initiated the permanent diaconate and ordained 36 men between 1979 and 1992.
 Ganter died in 1993.

 1994 to present

-Pope John Paul II in 1994 named Auxiliary Bishop Joseph Anthony Galante of the Archdiocese of San Antonio as the next bishop of Beaumont.
-Five years later in 1999, the same pope name Galante as coadjutor bishop of the Diocese of Dallas.
-In his place, John Paul II named Auxiliary bishop Curtis J. Guillory of the Diocese of Galveston-Houston.
-While in Beaumont, Guillory established the St. Anthony Cathedral as a basilica, built a Catholic chapel at Lamar University and established a new Catholic Pastoral Center.
-He also created the Catholic Foundation of the Diocese of Beaumont and started a capital campaign for it.Guillory retired in 2020.
+In 1994, Auxiliary Bishop Joseph Anthony Galante of the Archdiocese of San Antonio became the next bishop of Beaumont.
+Five years later, Galante was made coadjutor bishop of the Diocese of Dallas.
+Auxiliary Bishop Curtis J. Guillory of the Diocese of Galveston-Houston replaced him in Beaumont.
+Guillory created the Catholic Foundation of the Diocese of Beaumont and started a capital campaign for it.
+Guillory retired in 2020.

-The current bishop of Beaumont is David Toups from the Diocese of St. Petersburg.
-He was named by Pope Francis in 2020.
+David Toups from the Diocese of St. Petersburg was made bishop in 2020.

 Sex abuse

 David Arceneaux of Nederland, Texas, sued the Diocese of Beaumont in 2010, claiming that he had been sexually abused by two diocesan priests, August Pucar and Roger Thibodeaux, when he was a minor.
+Pucar was removed from ministerial duties in 2006 and ordered to a life of penance and prayer in 2007.
+Thibodeaux resigned from ministry in 2002.

+In 2012, the diocese was sued by a man who claimed to have been sexually abused as a 14 year old by Revered Ronald Bollich in 1976 in Nacogdoches (now part of the Diocese of Tyler).
+Bollich had been suspended from ministry in 1994.
+Four other plaintiffs then joined the lawsuit.
+The Diocese of Beaumont settled the lawsuit in 2013.

 In 2019, the diocese issued a list of 13 clergy, living and deceased, with credible accusations of sexual abuse of minors.